janeczku/docker-alpine-kubernetes/README.md

 It is recommended to use the image tagged as 'latest'.

-Additionally, images are tagged with the version of the [Alpine Docker](http://gliderlabs.com/) image they are derived from suffixed with a Alpine-kubernetes version number.
+Additionally, images are tagged with the version of the [Docker Alpine](https://github.com/gliderlabs/docker-alpine) image they are derived from suffixed with a Alpine-kubernetes version number.
 For example: `3.2.1.0` where  `3.2` is the version of the Alpine Docker base image used and `1.0` is the version of the Alpine-kubernetes image derived from that 3.2 base image.

 ### Configuration
 The behavior of the DNS resolver can be configure by providing environment variables when starting the container.
 This allows you - inter alia - to specify specific nameservers or search-domains to take precedence over the values in the containers resolv.conf.